stolinski/level-up-sass-style-guide/README.md

     	background: white;
     }

+##### Description Comments

+Description comments are used to simply describe what a particular class or block of css is accomplishing.
+These comments are written in more of a sentence form and don't require to be preceeded with a $.
+These comments require 1 space above with none below and are defined as follows:

+    // Logos for topics
+    .block-menu-logos {
+        margin:80px 0 30px;
+        h2 {
+            text-align: center;
+            margin:10px 0 40px;
+        }
+        .menu {
+            text-align: center;
+        }
+    }

 ### Variables

 Variable are defined in the _vars.scss file and included into the _base.scss.
 Variables should be brought in after compass, after normalize, but before mixins.
 This is so that mixins hav access to variable names.